 When configured, the

-lutron component will automatically discover the rooms and their associated switches/dimmers as configured by the RadioRA 2 software from Lutron.
+lutron integration will automatically discover the rooms and their associated switches/dimmers as configured by the RadioRA 2 software from Lutron.
 Each room will be treated as a separate group.

 To use Lutron RadioRA 2 devices in your installation, add the following to your

 configuration.yaml file using the IP address of your RadioRA 2 main repeater:

 # Example configuration.yaml entry lutron: host: IP_ADDRESS username: lutron password: integration

 The IP address of the Main Repeater.

 The login name of the user.
 The user